simplygreatwork/obvious/README.md

 ## Caution

 - This project is a work in progress.
 - None of this material has been peer reviewed.
-That peer could be you!
+It could be you!
 - One potential effort is to convert these examples into unit tests.

 ## Examples